nickthorpe71/grokking-simplicity-summary/README.md

 myArray.push(element);
 ```

-A functional solution for this is copy-on-wirte which just means make a copy of the array, add the new element to this copy then replace the old array with the copy.
+A functional solution for this is copy-on-write which just means making a copy of the array, adding the new element to this copy then replacing the old array with the copy.

 **Issues this causes**
 - The array can be scattered in memory
-    - *when the array is first created the memory is concurrent in memory but when we push to it the new item could end up somewhere else which increases memory usage and decreases effeciency of operations like searching*
+    - *when the array has first created the memory is concurrent in memory but when we push to it the new item could end up somewhere else which increases memory usage and decreases the efficiency of operations like searching*
 - If multiple asynchronous processes are using the array we could end up with bad data
-    - *languages that facilitate multithreading can be very complex especially when using mutable datastructures and/or mutable state*
+    - *languages that facilitate multithreading can be very complex especially when using mutable data structures and/or mutable state*

 These issues apply to other data structures as well.

 **Copy-on-write**

-Copy-on-write solves the issues above and changes what would usually be an *Action* (mutating an array, object, etc) into a *Calcilation*.
+Copy-on-write solves the issues above and changes what would usually be an *Action* (mutating an array, object, etc) into a *Calculation*.

 1. Make a copy, but never modify the original.
 2. The copy stays within the local scope of the function.
 That means no other code has access to it while we modify it.